Lukoh/MusicPlayerWidget/README.md

 # MusicPlayerWidget
 This is simple MusicPlayerWidget.
-It supports the shuffle function to play a random mp3 file which is chosen by MusicPlayerWidget among all mpe files in the primary external storage directory on Android device.
+It supports the shuffle function to play a random mp3 file which is chosen by MusicPlayerWidget among all mp3 files in the primary external storage directory on Android device.

 ## Notice
 You have to allow the permission to access the primary external storage for Android 6.0 supported device.